BDC Hamburger Icon

 Loyalty

-Now that a purchase is made, you have a new customer.
-But remember, existing customers are more valuable than new customers, so it pays to do whatever it takes (within reason) to retain them.
-In addition to providing excellent customer service, strengthen your customer relationships by providing valuable content, interacting via social media and offering customer loyalty programs
+Now that a purchase has been made, you have a new customer.
+But remember, existing customers are more valuable than new ones, so it pays to take steps to retain them.
+In addition to providing excellent customer service, strengthen your customer relationships by offering valuable content, interacting via social media, and implementing customer loyalty programs.
+Devoting resources to keeping your customers engaged and happy will pay off by increasing their customer lifetime value.

 Did you find this content helpful?